 Why BJJ Lineage is Important

 The example above demonstrates the importance of BJJ lineage.
 Not only does it ensure students are dedicating their time and money to proper and effective techniques, but it also means that the art of BJJ will not be degraded over time by incorrect teachings.

 A genuine black belt is considered a ‘Professor’ of the art and is deemed to have enough knowledge and skill to recognize and promote students when they are ready.
 Authentic lineage ensures the quality of these BJJ professors.
 Someone who has not gained an authentic black belt is likely to make inexperienced judgments.

-Carlson Gracie was a ninth degree black belt, earning him the title of ‘Master’ in the world of BJJ.
-Lineage that can be traced back to the Gracie family proves a black belt’s authenticity.
+Carlson Gracie was a ninth-degree black belt, earning him the title of ‘Master’ in the world of BJJ.
+The lineage that can be traced back to the Gracie family proves a black belt’s authenticity.

 This is not to say black belts who have trained under a lesser-known master are not qualified to teach.
 Julio Cesar Pereira who is a highly regarded BJJ instructor, for example, has lineage that traces back to Luis França.
 Not many people know about França because he does not come from the lineage of the Gracie family.

 However, Luis França was actually another of Mitsuyo Maeda’s pupils when Carlos Gracie was trained in Brazil.
 He learned all the same grappling techniques that Maeda taught Carlos Gracie, and therefore also went on to teach what became known as Brazilian Jiu-Jitsu to others.